GigaCheck: Detecting LLM-generated Content via Object-Centric Span Localization: Related Works

-Texts may be written in collaboration between a human and a language model.
-Existing studies \cite{zhang2024llm,liu2023detectability} utilize neural-based classification models to detect Human-Machine collaborative texts.
-The authors of~\cite{kushnarevaai} address the boundary detection task \textbf{to determine where human-written text ends and machine-generated text begins}.
-They explore several approaches, including fine-tuning RoBERTa to predict the first generated sentence based on the full text, and training a regression model with time series of TDA-based features \cite{tulchinskii2024intrinsic}.
-Another work~\cite{zeng2024towards} identifies transitions between segments of different authorship (human vs. LLM-generated text) by measuring the distances between adjacent segments, namely, sentences.
-Another study~\cite{zengdetecting} solves the sentence-level artificially generated text detection task through a two-step pipeline, involving segment detection followed by segment classification into three categories: AI-generated, human-written, or Human-Machine collaborative.
-The authors of~\cite{wang2023seqxgpt} propose a straightforward detection method by identifying the exact authorship of each sentence.
+Several studies \citep{zhang2024llm,liu2023detectability} utilize neural-based classification models to classify Human-Machine collaborative texts. \citet{kushnarevaai} address the boundary detection task to determine where human-written text ends and machine-generated text begins, using fine-tuned RoBERTa and TDA-based time series. \citet{zeng2024towards} measure distances between adjacent segments to identify transitions, while \citet{zengdetecting} employ segmentation and classification of segments into AI-generated, human-written, or collaborative.
+A simpler approach by \citet{wang2023seqxgpt} identifies exact authorship for each sentence.

-Almost all described methods analyze text at the sentence level, and some have limitations on the number of LLM-generated text parts they can detect.
-We propose a universal method that outputs LLM-generated intervals at the character level and can predict as many intervals in a text as defined during training.
+More recently, \citet{yin2025span} introduced Sci-SpanDet, a structure-aware framework designed specifically for scientific papers.
+They combine BIO-CRF sequence labeling with pointer networks to detect contiguous AI-generated spans, relying on section-specific contrastive learning that leverages the IMRaD structure (Introduction, Methods, Results, Discussion) of scientific documents.
+While effective in its target domain, Sci-SpanDet is inherently tied to structured document formats and cannot be directly applied to arbitrary texts lacking such explicit organization.

+In contrast, our approach is domain- and structure-agnostic: by reformulating span detection as 1D object detection over character-level intervals, we eliminate the dependency on predefined document layouts or sentence-level granularity, enabling flexible detection of multiple generated segments in any text.